gavinln/angular_vm/README.md

     bower install
     ```

-    or if your git ports are blocked run the following before bower
+    or if your git ports(9418) are blocked run the following before bower

     ```
     git config --global url."https://".insteadOf git://